BROILED BRUSSEL SPROUTS RECIPE

 The key to this recipe is my friend’s secret ingredient that adds a bit of fancy and sweet at the same time.

 A spicy chili sauce, found in the aisle with the marinades.
 Who knew there was an aisle for marinades?
-I tend to venture down the down the coffee and baking aisles with more frequency than sauces and canned vegetables.
+I tend to venture down the coffee and baking aisles with more frequency than the sauces and canned vegetables.

 Tip: The Kroger brand is 1/2 the price.
-It is on the top shelf so you may need to ask for help or do what I usually do and climb the shelves. #wink
+It is on the top shelf so you may need to ask for help or do what I usually do and climb the shelves when no one is available to assist.

 There is a whole new world in Aisle 8 at Kroger.